explodinglabs/explodinglabs.github.io/_json-rpc/pyzmq-jsonrpc.markdown

 ---
 {::options syntax_highlighter_opts="default_lang: python" /}

-We'll build a [ZeroMQ](http://zeromq.org) server in Python to process JSON-RPC requests on port 5000.
-It should respond to "ping" with "pong".
+We'll build a [ZeroMQ](http://zeromq.org) server in Python.
+It should take JSON-RPC requests on port 5000, responding to "ping" with "pong".

 * TOC
 {:toc}